Access Control (Policy 9080)

 b.
 Developing procedures related to the issuance of these cards.

 Information in the card access database is considered confidential and will be restricted to authorized individuals.
-Only the Director of University Security and the system administrator will have the rights to generate usage reports from this database.
+Only the Associate Vice President of Public Safety, or authorized designee, will have the rights to generate usage reports from this database.